rat-software/rat-software/README.md

 ## RAT Extensions
 The repository provides an overview of extensions created by our developer community: https://github.com/rat-extensions
+- **Imprint Crawler**: A web crawler that is able to automatically extract legal notice information from websites while taking German legal aspects into account: https://github.com/rat-software/imprint-crawler.
+Developed by Marius Messer - https://github.com/MnM3
+- **Readability Score**: A Python tool that extracts the main text content of a web document and analyzes its readability: https://github.com/rat-software/readability-score.
+Developey by Mohamed Elnaggar - https://github.com/mohamedsaeed21
+- **Forum Scraper**: An extension to extract comments from German online news services: https://github.com/rat-software/forum-scraper.
+Developed by Paul Kirch - https://github.com/g1thub-4cc0unt
+- **EI_Logger_BA**: A browser extension for conducting interactive information retrieval studies.
+With this extension, study participants can work on search tasks with search engines of their choice and both the search queries and the clicks on search results are saved: https://github.com/rat-software/EI_Logger_BA.
+Developed by Hossam Al Mustafa - https://github.com/Samustafa

 ## RAT Project resources
 - For detailed information about the research project and additional resources, visit: https://searchstudies.org/research/rat-software/